-Scenic Pittsburgh, along with Fineview/Perry Hilltop Citizens Council, Allegheny Cleanways, and Grounded propose an initial greenspace development project on a 20 ft x 90.8 ft lot in Fineview at 1715 Lanark Street – the Lanark Connector Project.
-We are asking for support in the amount of $10,000.
+Scenic Pittsburgh, along with Fineview/Perry Hilltop Citizens Council, Allegheny Cleanways, and Grounded are working on a greenspace development project on a 20 ft x 90.8 ft lot in Fineview at 1715 Lanark Street – the Lanark Connector Project – with the support of the Buhl Foundation.

-The Lanark Connector Project also conforms to several priorities for both the Buhl Foundation and the Fineview and Perry Hilltop Citizens Council Community Plan:
+The Lanark Connector Project addresses several priorities for both the Buhl Foundation and the Fineview and Perry Hilltop Citizens Council Community Plan:

 - The Connector will expand the trail system for the Northside.
 Although only a single lot, the Lanark Connector will allow more direct access to the newly completed Fineview Park from the streets west of the Park.
 It will no longer be necessary for residents to detour to Catoma or Cemetery Streets to access the park by foot.